Fathom Analytics vs the competition

 - Netlify has no real-time tracking, Fathom shows you both pages and referrers for real-time visitors

 - Netlify keep access logs with data about individual visitors for 30 days.
-Fathom does not store or log zero personal data, ever (we’re not confident that Netlify is PECR / GDPR compliant)
+Fathom does not store or log personal data for analytics purposes, ever (we’re not confident that Netlify is PECR / GDPR compliant)

 - Netlify analytics only work if you’re a Netlify customer.
 If you leave (to go to Vercel, for example), you can’t take those stats with you, nor do they stay in your account once you cancel.
 With Fathom, it doesn’t matter where your site lives, our analytics keep working

 - Netlify is only $9/month, but that’s per site.
-Fathom is $14/month, for unlimited sites, unlimited uptime monitoring, unlimited reports
+Fathom is $14/month, for up to 50 sites, and unlimited email reports

 - Netlify doesn’t block bots and has no way to block your visits to your site.
 Fathom only shows real humans who visit your site and makes it easy to not track your own data on your dashboard